 Field-hunting tip

-Look in oxidized lead deposits country — that is the host setting where dundasite typically forms.
+Look in oxidized lead deposits country, the host setting where dundasite typically forms.
 If you start seeing cerussite, crocoite, gibbsite in float, you are in the right ground.
 Field specimens usually show a spherical aggregates, radiating sprays, crusts, botryoidal habit, so train your eye for that shape before scanning the outcrop.